Capital Account, How It's Measured, with Examples

 How Trademarks, Copyrights, and Drilling Rights Are Added to GDP

 The capital account is part of a country's balance of payments.
-It measures financial transactions that don't currently affect a country's income, production, or savings.
-Their value is based on what they are expected to produce in the future.
+It measures financial transactions that affect a country's future income, production, or savings.
+An example is a foreigner's purchase of a U.S. copyright to a song, book, or film.
+Its value is based on what it will produce in the future.
 The Federal Reserve calls these transactions non-produced, nonfinancial assets.

-Once they do generate income, they are transferred to another part of the balance of payments.
+When these transactions generate income, they are transferred to another part of the balance of payments.
 If they produce investment income, they are transferred to the financial account.
-It they produce income from goods or services, they are transferred to the current account.
+If they produce income from goods or services, they are transferred to the current account.

 In the United States, the Bureau of Economic Analysis measures capital account transactions.
-The capital accounts transactions are difficult to measure.
-They don't show up in the BEA's regular reports.
-That's because these transactions are large and irregular.
-When they do show up, the BEA puts them in the capital account.
-That’s so they don't affect the gross domestic product or the gross national product reports.
+The capital accounts transactions are large and irregular.
+They are difficult to measure because they don't show up in the BEA's regular reports.

 The capital account includes international transfers of ownership.
 An example is a purchase of a foreign trademark by a U.S. company.
 A similar example is a U.S. oil company’s acquisition of drilling rights to an overseas location.